Eisenstein cohomology and congruences for the ratios of Rankin--Selberg $L$-functions: Computing the Eisenstein operator on some special vectors

 \subsubsection{At the finite places}

 Let $\mathsf{S}_f$ denote the set of all finite places where either $\sigma_f$ or $\sigma'_f$ is ramified; it is the support of the integer $NN'.$ Let $\mathsf{S}$ denote $\mathsf{S}_f$ together with the archimedean place.
-We will now compute the effect of the standard intertwining operator at all finite places:
+We will now compute the effect of the standard intertwining operator: